Watch the presentation from Dr. Paul Monnier:

 Use Case #1

-Extreme reduction in complexity and development time of modified cell lines starting from few nano-injected cells
+Strong reduction in complexity and development time of genetically modified cell lines starting from few nano-injected cells

 Use Case #2